solid/solid-spec/README.md

 ## Reading and writing data using SPARQL

 Another possible way of reading and writing data is to use SPARQL.
-Currently, our SoLiD servers support a subset of [SPARQL 1.0](http://www.w3.org/TR/rdf-sparql-query/), where each resource is its own SPARQL endpoint, accepting basic SELECT, INSERT and DELETE statements.
+Currently, our Solid servers support a subset of [SPARQL 1.0](http://www.w3.org/TR/rdf-sparql-query/), where each resource is its own SPARQL endpoint, accepting basic SELECT, INSERT and DELETE statements.

 ### Reading data using SPARQL